Contents

 Description Of Tooth-billed Pigeon:

-Approximately 31 cm in length, the tooth-billed pigeon is a medium-sized, black pigeon with crimson feet and red exposed skin around the eye.
-With a little blue-green iridescence on the underparts, the head and neck are greyish.
-The tail, wings-coverts, and tertials are rufous chestnut, while the remaining remiges are blackish.
+Measuring about 31 cm, the tooth-billed pigeon is a medium-sized avian wonder, adorned in black plumage with striking crimson feet and red skin around its eyes.
+A touch of blue-green iridescence graces the underparts, while the head and neck boast a fetching greyish hue.
+The tail, wings-coverts, and tertials showcase a rich rufous chestnut, creating a captivating contrast with the remaining blackish remiges.

 Taxonomy And Systematics Of Tooth-billed Pigeon: